The Organic Method of Planting a Tree:

 This is not to say that one way is better than the other; its a personal decision.
-For example, Randy Lemmon who hosts the popular Garden Line radio show in Houston, Texas promotes the synthetic method.
+For example, Randy Lemmon who hosts the popular Garden Line radio show in Houston, Texas used to promote the synthetic method exclusively but in the past few years has begun to advocate both approaches.
 Randy is one of the best horticulturists and landscape engineers in south Texas.

 Tree Planting Begins with Digging a Hole